 Herbal medicine - used for thousands of years to regulate the production, flow and balance of energy in the body

 Vitamin supplements – many processes in the body require adequate levels of vitamins and minerals in the body.
 If the dietary intake is low short- term supplementation can assist in energy production.

 Cupping therapy – cupping can release stagnation of energy and blood in the body helping to relieve tiredness from toxicity in the tissues.

 Tai QI/Qi gong – much more than just breathing techniques these traditional tools of TCM can help circulate and cultivate the energy in the body.
 Moving stagnation of energy to a place of pain or weakness with the mind and breath

 Meditation– restorative and calming it can help you focus the mind and quiet the chatter to help restore the qi

-Article by Dr Jason Callanan, Chinese Medical Herbalist, Acupuncturist and Acupressure Therapist at The Neighbourhood Clinic.
+Article by Dr Jason Callanan, Chinese Medical Herbalist, Acupuncturist and Acupressure Therapist in Fitzroy at The Neighbourhood Clinic.